-Peter Freedman has been the Managing Director of The Consumer Goods Forum, having served from January 2014 to June 2020.
+Peter Freedman is the Former Managing Director of The Consumer Goods Forum, having served from January 2014 to June 2020.

 He has almost 30 years’ experience in consumer industries globally.
 From 1984-2011 he worked for McKinsey & Company, advising both retail and consumer goods clients on issues of strategy, organisation, operational improvement, change management, and capability building.
 He led the firm’s Europe, Middle East & Africa consumer goods practice for over 10 years.
 He has worked as a consultant with both large multinationals and local family-owned companies, in most regions of the world.